efredericks/efredericks.github.io/discography/2023-09-01-generativegi.markdown

 This page is a short little overview of <code>GenerativeGI</code>, a project that brings together generative art (making art with code) and genetic improvement (fixing code with search algorithms).
 The idea of this post is to mainly present a bit of insight on the project itself and show off some of our favorite outputs.

+Note - this is intentionally brief/reductive.
+The [full paper](/publications/fredericks_GI_2023.pdf){:target="\_blank"} has all the details in lovely, dry, academic tones.

 **Note - our journal submission is under review**

 ## GenerativeGI

 GenerativeGI is a Python-based technique for using genetic improvement (GI) to string together a series of generative art techniques to create something new.

 ## Genetic Improvement

 GI is an evolutionary computation-based technique for automatically improving the source code of programs.
 Basically, a GI technique will try to search for the best possible combination of lines of source code that results in an optimal program (GI encodes the software as the genome).

+For this work, we consider the source code to be a series of generative art techniques, each of which can accept parameters to vary their input.
+The GI process then attempts to find the "best" way to combine techniques and parameters to create a glitch art aesthetic.

 ## Techniques